sscovil/err-factory/README.md

 # Node.js Error Factory
 A super simple ES6 class factory for extending Error.
+No configuration, no dependencies.

 ## Install